shanee-patel/shanee-patel/README.md

 <h1 align="center"><bold>A Passionate Software Developer from India </bold></h1>

 I am a Software Engineer .
-I love programming, reading, writing and speaking.
+I love Programming, reading, writing and speaking.

 I lead the charge in crafting amazing user experiences from the ground up.